 I spent $500 at the dentist today.
 It was an emergency, and there was nothing I could do.
 Things like this can be really upsetting.

-I worked hard to get my emergency fund at $1000 dollars and now I have to rebuild it.
-Taking a step or two down the savings ladder is really depressing.
-Its times like this that I have to remind myself of a few things:
+I worked hard to get my emergency fund at $1000 (It took me 5 years!), and now I have to rebuild it.
+Stepping a rung or two down the savings ladder is really depressing.